 Migrate from Hookdeck

-Use HookSense for inspection, Hookdeck for delivery.
+Use HookSense for agent callbacks, Hookdeck for app event routing.

 Step 1 · Identify what to migrate